meshailabs-org/meshai-guides/mcp-integration.md

 - **API Endpoint**: `https://api.meshai.dev`
 - **Runtime Endpoint**: `https://runtime.meshai.dev`

-## Usage Examples with Claude Desktop
+## Usage Examples with Claude Code

-Once you've connected Claude Desktop to MeshAI MCP, you can use natural language to interact with your agents:
+Once you've connected Claude Code to MeshAI MCP, you can use natural language to interact with your agents:

 ### Example Conversations